Holmusk/elm-street/README.md

    ```
 6. Generated JSON encoders and decoders are consistent with default behavior of
    derived `ToJSON/FromJSON` instances from the `aeson` library except you need
-   to strip record field prefixex.
+   to strip record field prefixes.
 Fortunately, this also can be done
    generically.
 You can use functions from `Elm.Aeson` module to derive `JSON`
    instances from the `aeson` package.
 7. Only `UTCTime` Haskell data type is supported and it's translated to `Posix`